|

 9. Dayton touched the stand-by light, ready to

-turn it back off if anything went wrong.
+turn it off if anything went wrong.
 The

 stand-by light turned green and the console illuminated.
 Two